otrv4/otrv4/otrv4.md

 OTRv4 expects each implementation of this specification to expose an interface for producing forged transcripts.
 These forging operations must use the same functions used for honest conversations.
-This section will outline which operations must be exposed and include guidance to forge messages.
+This section will outline the operations that must be exposed and include guidance to forge messages.

+In OTRv4, anyone can forge messages after a conversation to make them look like they came from you.
+However, during a conversation, your correspondent is assured the messages they sees are authentic and unmodified.
+Easily forgeable transcripts achieve the 'offline' deniability property: if someone claims a participant said something over OTR, they'll have no way to proof so, as anyone could have modify a transcript.

-The major utilities are:
+The major utilities for forging are:

 ```
 Parse
-  Parses OTR messages to the values of each of the fields in it.
-It shows the
+  Parses OTR messages to the values of each of the fields in them and shows
-  values of all the fields.
+  these fields.

 Modify Data Message
   If an encrypted data message cannot be read because you don't
-  know the message key (or a key used to derive this message key) but it can
+  know the message key (or one of the chain keys used to derive this message
-  be guessed that the string `x` appears at a given place in the message,
+  key) but it can be guessed that the string 'x' appears at a given place in
-  this method will replace the old text with some new desired text with
+  the message, a participant can replace that string with some new desired
-  the same length.
-The result is a valid OTR message containing the new text.
+  text with the same length.
+The result is a valid OTR message that contains
-  For example, if the string "hi" is accurately guessed to be at the beginning
+  the new text.
+For example, if the string "hi" is accurately guessed to be
-  of an encrypted message, it can be replaced with the string "yo".
-In that way,
+  at the beginning of an encrypted message, it can be replaced with the string
-  a valid data message can be created with the new text.
+  "yo".
+Therefore, a valid data message can be created with new text.

   To achieve this:
   - XOR the old text and the new text.
 Store this value.
-  - XOR the stored value again with the original encrypted message starting at
+  - XOR the stored value again with the original encrypted message starting
-    a given offset.
+    at a given offset.
   - Recalculate the MAC tag with the revealed MAC key associated with this
     message.
 The new tag is attached to the data message, replacing the old
     value.